Puttnam was born in Southgate, London, England, the son of Marie Beatrix, a homemaker, and Leonard Arthur Puttnam, a war photographer.

 Becomes chairman for the NFTS

-David is appointed as Chairman for the NFTS (National Film and Television school) a post, which he retains until 1996.
+David is appointed Chairman of the NFTS (National Film and Television school) a post, which he retains until 1996.

 1990